-WHEREAS, during his tenure, the Science Museum, which is now listed on the National Register of Historic Sites, has enjoyed increased state and private financial support, allowing the completion of a \$20 million renovation project of the old Broad Street Station building; and
+WHEREAS, during Dr. Witschey's tenure, the Science Museum has enjoyed increased state and private financial support, allowing for the completion of a \$20 million renovation project of the old Broad Street Station building, which is listed on the National Register of Historic Places; and

-WHEREAS, an articulate advocate for expanding museum projects to include the diverse interests of all the citizens of the Commonwealth, Dr. Witschey has served as the outstanding director of the Virginia Academy of Science, as well as ASTC; in 2005, he brought the ASTC international conference to Richmond, focusing worldwide attention on the Science Museum and Virginia's efforts to increase the public's awareness for the need for science and technology education; and
+WHEREAS, an articulate advocate for expanding museum projects to include the diverse interests of all the citizens of the Commonwealth, Dr. Witschey has served as the outstanding director of the Virginia Academy of Science, as well as ASTC; in 2005, he brought the ASTC international conference to Richmond, focusing worldwide attention on the Science Museum and Virginia's efforts to increase the public's awareness of the need for science and technology education; and history of aviation technology; and WHEREAS, one of Dr. Witschey's most admirable gifts is his ability to inspire in others a love and enthusiasm for science and technology by sharing his vast knowledge, mentoring young people, teaching classes, giving workshops, leading archaeological trips, and writing science columns; and

-WHEREAS, Dr. Witschey's collaboration with the curators of the Virginia Aviation Museum, a Science Museum division, led to exciting exhibits of a record-holding SR-71 Blackbird, an original 1903 Wright Flyer and Wright kite replicas, and other displays that portray the entire history of aviation technology; and
+WHEREAS, Dr. Witschey's collaboration with the curators of the Virginia Aviation Museum, a Science Museum division, led to exciting exhibits of a record-holding SR-71 Blackbird, reproductions of the 1903 Wright Brothers Flyer and 1899 Wright Brothers kite, and other displays that portray the entire history of aviation technology; and expertise with his appointment as director emeritus effective July 1, 2007; now, therefore, be it